 Fever: hot and cold chills.

-People who have ARF may experience one or more of these symptoms, but not usually all of them.
-The ARF sickness usually last a few weeks, although the jerky movements may last for longer.
+People who have rheumatic fever may have one or more of these symptoms, but not usually all of them.
+Symptoms usually last a few weeks, although the jerky movements may last for a few months.

-See your doctor or healthcare professional if you experience any of these symptoms or signs and are concerned about ARF.
+See your doctor or healthcare professional if you have any of these symptoms and are concerned about rheumatic fever.

-Rheumatic heart disease (RHD) is damage to one or more of the heart’s valves after having acute rheumatic fever (ARF).
+Rheumatic heart disease is damage to one or more of the heart’s valves after having rheumatic fever.

 There are four valves in the heart which open and close with each heartbeat to keep the blood flowing in one direction.
-If the valves are damaged, the blood does not flow through the heart properly.
+If a valve is damaged, the blood may not flow through the heart properly.

-When someone gets ARF again and again, it can cause more damage to the heart over time.
-Signs of RHD may not be noticed for many years.
+Having rheumatic fever again and again can cause more damage to the heart over time.
+Symptoms of rheumatic heart disease may not be noticed for many years.

-If RHD is left untreated, the heart works harder to control blood flow, and this can lead to heart failure and life-threatening conditions like stroke and abnormal heart rhythms.
+If rheumatic heart disease is not diagnosed and not treated, the heart works harder to control the blood flow, and this can lead to heart failure and life-threatening conditions like stroke and abnormal heart rhythms.

 Cover skin sores to stop the spread of germs

-Go to the clinic if you have a sore throat or skin sores
+Go to the clinic as soon as you notice a sore throat or skin sores

 Wash hands